clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 * `Sphinx documentation`_
 * `reStructuredText Primer`_

-You can view the content directly in the .rst markup files, or you can generate the HTML content by installing and running the documentation locally.
+You can view the content directly in the .rst markup files, or generate the HTML content by installing and building the documentation locally.
 To run the documentation locally, follow the instructions found in the `documentation repository`_ README.